SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 The logic used here is actually very similar to that used for [raster maps](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/style.lua) and [mkgmap maps](https://github.com/SomeoneElseOSM/mkgmap_style_ajt/blob/master/transform_03.lua).

+## "place"

+More important places are written to lower numbered layers: country, state, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13, anything else at 14.

+## "land1" and "land2"

+There are two "landuse / landcover" layers into which all sorts of landuse, leisure, natural etc. areas go.
+Most go into "land1", except in the case of some overlays (e.g. military red hatching) which goes into "land2".
+The same name collision avoidance logic is used as in the [equivalent raster map code](https://github.com/SomeoneElseOSM/SomeoneElse-style); the resulting "unnamed" area features also go into "land2".

+### name

+The value of the OSM name tag

 ## "transportation"

 ### class